amabdallah/Test/docs/AttributeMetadata.md

 4. Simulation model results (e.g., recommended water releases from a reservoir based on a simulation model).

 All of these sources come from people affiliated with organizations

+**Important**

+Once attribute might have multiple values that come from different sources.
+For example, maximum reservoir capacity might be reported by three entities like the US Army Corps of Engineers dataset and the State or County databases.
+Each of these source might use a different method.
+Besides, an attribute value might come from the simulation/optimization model that recommends expanding the reservoir capacity to a certain limit to handle future climate change drought scenarions.